It’s hard to quit smoking. But it shouldn’t feel impossible.

 The most important thing about quitting is to have a plan in place.
 Don’t try to quit on a whim.
 Set a date, make a plan, and take it one day at a time!

 Our CBD hemp cigarettes are rolled for people who want to quit smoking.
 They are rolled with exactly one ingredient: organically farmed hemp.
 They look and feel just like traditional cigarettes and are the perfect tobacco replacement and cravings killer.
 When a craving hits, smoke a hemp cigarette instead.
-The high CBD content found in our full-flower smokes will help you relax, help reduce your cravings, and help you avoid the guilt of relapsing.
+The high CBD content found in our full-flower smokes will help you relaxing, help reduce your cravings, and help you avoid the guilt of relapsing.

 There’s a reason our CBD cigarettes have more 5-star reviews than any other hemp smoke on the market.
 They work!
 They taste great!
-And they offer an instant sense of relaxation that can help you quit smoking or take the edge off throughout the day.
+And they offer an instant sense of relaxing that can help you quit smoking or take the edge off throughout the day.

 And if you’re trying to quit smoking (or just want to try them out), use QUITSMOKING to save 15% on your first order (applies to CBD cigarettes and Menthol CBD Cigarettes only).